 The ocean is our planet’s largest ecosystem.
 It is our life source, supporting humanity’s sustenance and that of every other organism on earth.
 It stabilizes climate, stores carbon, nurtures unimaginable biodiversity, and directly supports human well-being through food and energy resources, as well as by providing cultural and recreational services.
 Not to mention, the ocean is key to our economy with an estimated 40 million people being employed by ocean-based industries by 2030.

 The 2022 UN Ocean Conference, co-hosted by the Governments of Kenya and Portugal, comes at a critical time as the world is strengthening its efforts to mobilize, create and drive solutions to realize the 17 Sustainable Development Goals by 2030.
-As one of the first milestones of UN Secretary-General Antonio Guterres’ newly launched Decade of Action for the Sustainable Development Goals, the Conference will propel much needed science-based innovative solutions aimed at starting a new chapter of global ocean action.
+As one of the first milestones of UN Secretary-General Antonio Guterres’ newly launched Decade of Action for the Sustainable Development Goals, the Conference aimed to propel much needed science-based innovative solutions aimed at starting a new chapter of global ocean action.

 The first ocean conference in 2017 was a game changer in terms of waking the world up to the Ocean’s problems.
 I think this conference in Lisbon in June is going to be about providing the solutions to the problems that we’ve alerted the world to.
 And I’m very confident that those solutions emerge when we get there.